d-t-w/netty-buffers/README.md

 # netty-buffers

-Derek and Netty has been a love story, ByteBuf pooling is awkward period of confusion that hopefully passes.
+If Derek and Netty is a love story, ByteBuf pooling is the awkward period of confusion that hopefully passes.

 Usage: